Monday, September 21, 2009

 Wednesday, March 18, 2009

 Welcome all!
 The story of this project begins with a deep yearning for something I had lost.
-Having bought high quality guitars since high school (class of 1967*), I always traded one in, bought another, over and over.
-If I'd kept all of them, today I'd need a vault to keep them in, and I'd probably be hesitant to take them out in public.
+Having bought high quality guitars since high school, I always traded one in, bought another, over and over.
+If I'd kept all of them, I'd have cashed them in for a retirement fund, since the only safe place for them now would be, sadly, a vault!
 Years after I sold my last one, I sat around lamenting the fact that I had zero guitars, so I decided to build one.
 Before I began, I took time to ponder the following question: if I could commission a dream guitar, what would it be like?
 There was a lot of information gathering to do.
-I even got a chance on a call-in talk show to get a burning question answered by Byrds legend Roger McGuinn, who later worked with Rickenbacker on the technical details of his signature guitar: